 Look, Blog-Buddies.
 I had just done a skilled empath merge with this gal.
 What did I notice?

-- Big progress since our last session of aura healing and transformation.
+- Big progress since our last session of RES Energy HEALING.

 - A stronger grasp of human-type reality.

 - Some emotional vulnerability — nothing weird.
 Quite understandable, given some situations in her life right now.

 No way did I notice acute anxiety.
 If I had, I would have referred her to a mental health professional.
 Like any practitioner of Rosetree Energy Spirituality (RES), I am qualified to help with emotional and spiritual growth.
 I’m not a licensed psychotherapist or counselor, not a psychiatrist.
 And I understand well my limits of practice.

 However, two minutes of discussion cleared up the self-labeling as “Anxious.”
 Turned out, Gladys didn’t really mean a big-deal experience of “Anxious.”
 More like she felt a bit of trepidation.

 And thus we were good to go.
 We proceeded to move forward with a session that helped Gladys move forward with her personal development.